 It's a common mistake that usually makes everyone uncomfortable, including the agent.
 Plus it will make you look anxious; not exactly a good bargaining position for you.

-Turn off all entertainment systems, make all the beds, wake everybody up, wash and stow away all the dishes and flush and close the lids on all toilets.
+Turn off all entertainment systems, make all the beds, wake everybody up, wash and stow away all the dishes and clean, flush and close the lids on all toilets.
 Snow country?
 Shovel and salt your walkway and porch.
 Night time?
 As a welcome gesture, turn on all exterior lights.
-It's really annoying for an agent to arrive at a front door in the dark and have to open a lock-box to find the key, then the key hole and then stumble into a strange darkened foyer.
+It's really annoying for an agent to arrive at a front door in the dark and have to open a lock-box to find the key, locate the key hole and then stumble into a strange darkened foyer.

 For effectively staging a house, do your best to make your home resembles a model home, at least as closely as you can make it.
 Trust me - extra effort toward home staging will pay off.
 The buyers will appreciate the pride of ownership, and your property may achieve a higher sale price.